ajstorch/ajstorch/README.md

-- 👋 Hi, I’m Anna-Julia Storch, a Stanford Data Science & Education Master Student
+- 👋 Hi, I’m Anna-Julia Storch, a Stanford Data Science & Education Master Student interested in the Generative AI Space
-- 👀 I’m interested in Startups, Design, and any solutions that solve education
-- 🌱 I’m currently learning Web Development and Machine Learning
 - 📫 How to reach me: ajstorch@stanford.edu

 <!---